 Too often we seek to ‘capture’ memories before creating them.
 Getting proof before enjoying the events and activities that will eventually become a memory.
 We rush into the future, documenting what’s happening while it happens so we can look back on it later.
 Wouldn’t it be better if we were fully absorbed in the here-and-now?

-This year, think of ways you can be more present while you travel.
+This year, as one of your New Year resolutions, think of ways you can be more present while you travel.
 It could be as simple as committing to only reaching for your phone or camera once you’ve taken it all in.
 It could be more extreme with phones and cameras left in the hotel room for a day.

 However you decide to handle your technology obsession, aim to be able to recall a place from memory and not just from a photo on Facebook.
 Wherever you go, take a moment to soak up the sights, sounds and smells that you can later summon at will and reminisce on at leisure.